Spiegie/Spiegie/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Michael Spiegelhalter.
+My name is Michael Michel.
 I studied Microsystem Technologie at the OTH Regensburg (Germany).

-I love Technologie of all kinds.
-For example I have build an 8-bit Processor, to learn more about Processors in general.
-I like Transimssiontechnologies like LORA-WAN.
-I'm interested in the organisation of a developmentprocess (DevOps).
-I love Open Source.
+I’m passionate about technology in all its forms.
+I’ve built an 8-bit processor to deepen my understanding of computer architecture, and I’m particularly interested in communication technologies like LoRaWAN and modern development practices such as DevOps.
+I also strongly believe in the power of open source.

 ## I'm currently working on: